samkennerly/blackbox/README.md

 blackbox example/folder/*.py
 ```

-Inspect `example/script.py`, but do not change any files:
+Inspect `example/script.py`, but do not modify any files:
 ```bash
 blackbox --check example/script.py
 ```